corn8200/corn8200.github.io/readme.md

 ## Deployment

-This application is designed to be deployed as a static site.
-The `npm run build` command generates the necessary files.
+This application is deployed as a static site under `/cv`.
+Running `npm run build` outputs to the repo’s `cv/` folder with the correct base path so assets resolve without redirects.

 ---